Airship: Postwar period

-The SVAM CA-80 airship, which was produced in 2000 by Shanghai Vantage Airship Manufacture Co., Ltd., had a successful trial flight in September 2001.
-This was designed for advertisement and propagation, air-photo, scientific test, tour and surveillance duties.
+The SVAM CA-80 airship, produced in 2000 by Shanghai Vantage Airship Manufacture Co., Ltd., conducted a successful trial flight in September 2001.
+This was designed for advertisement and propagation, air photography, scientific testing, tours, and surveillance duties.
 It was certified as a grade-A Hi-Tech introduction program (No. 20000186) in Shanghai.
-The CAAC authority granted a type design approval and certificate of airworthiness for the airship.
+The CAAC granted type design approval and a certificate of airworthiness for the airship.

-In the 1990s the Zeppelin company returned to the airship business.
+In the 1990s, the Zeppelin company returned to the airship business.
 Their new model, designated the Zeppelin NT, made its maiden flight on 18 September 1997.
-As of 2009 there were four NT aircraft flying, a fifth was completed in March 2009 and an expanded NT-14 (14,000 cubic meters of helium, capable of carrying 19 passengers) was under construction.
+As of 2009 there were four NT aircraft flying; a fifth was completed in March 2009, and an expanded NT-14 (14,000 cubic meters of helium, capable of carrying 19 passengers) was under construction.
 One was sold to a Japanese company, and was planned to be flown to Japan in the summer of 2004.
 Due to delays getting permission from the Russian government, the company decided to transport the airship to Japan by sea.
-One of the four NT craft is in South Africa carrying diamond detection equipment from De Beers, an application at which the very stable low vibration NT platform excels.
-The project included design adaptations for high temperature operation and desert climate, as well as a separate mooring mast and a very heavy mooring truck.
-NT-4 belonged to Airship Ventures of Moffett Field, Mountain View in the San Francisco Bay Area, and provided sight-seeing tours.
+One of the four NT craft is in South Africa carrying diamond detection equipment from De Beers, an application at which the very stable, low-vibration NT platform excels.
+The project included design adaptations for high-temperature operation and desert climates, as well as a separate mooring mast and a very heavy mooring truck.
+NT-4 belonged to Airship Ventures of Moffett Field in Mountain View, San Francisco Bay Area, and provided sightseeing tours.

 Blimps are used for advertising and as TV camera platforms at major sporting events.
 The most iconic of these are the Goodyear Blimps.
 Goodyear operates three blimps in the United States, and The Lightship Group, now The AirSign Airship Group, operates up to 19 advertising blimps around the world.
 Airship Management Services owns and operates three Skyship 600 blimps.
 Two operate as advertising and security ships in North America and the Caribbean.
-Airship Ventures operated a Zeppelin NT for advertising, passenger service and special mission projects.
-They were the only airship operator in the U.S. authorized to fly commercial passengers, until closing their doors in 2012.
+Airship Ventures operated a Zeppelin NT for advertising, passenger service, and special mission projects.
+They were the only airship operator in the U.S. authorized to fly commercial passengers until they closed their doors in 2012.

 Skycruise Switzerland AG owns and operates two Skyship 600 blimps.
-One operates regularly over Switzerland used on sightseeing tours.
+One operates regularly over Switzerland and is used on sightseeing tours.